JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Determines whether this range is within or at the same text as a specified range.

 ```
-FUNCTION CTextRange2.InRange (BYVAL pRange AS ITextRange2 PTR) AS LONG
+FUNCTION InRange (BYVAL pRange AS ITextRange2 PTR) AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->InRange(m_pTextRange2, pRange, @Value))
    RETURN Value